cyberstudio/cybsi-sdk/docs/user/examples.rst

 In the example below we pass artifact and its content (i.e. bytes) to an imaginary third-party analyzer.
 The analyzer can magically tell if file associated with our artifact is malicious or not.
-We form a report from results and register the report in Cybsi API.
+We form a report from results and register the report in Threat Analyzer API.

 The example can be used as a general boilerplate for connectors to analyzers.